On the symmetries of the modified Emden-type equation: Noether symmetry analysis

-\\ { {\bf Table 1.} Commutation relations for the generators.
-Each element $X_{ij}$ in the Table is represented by $X_{ij}=[X_i,\,X_j]$.} { } The Lagrangian of the system is explicitly time dependent and, as expected, in $(18b)$ represents the energy function or Jacobi integral of the Emden-type equation given in $(2)$ and the corresponding symmetry generator is the time translation operator $(17b)$.
+\begin{widetext} { } \end{widetext} The Lagrangian of the system is explicitly time-independent and, as expected, (\ref{JacobiInt}) represents the energy function or Jacobi integral of the modified Emden-type equation given in (\ref{modEMDENnew}) and the corresponding symmetry generator is the time translation operator (\ref{time_tran}).
+It is worth mentioning that $\frac{\partial}{\partial t}$ does not necessarily imply energy integral in all cases, c.f. angular momentum, L-R-L vector and J-H-F tensor (for a detailed discussion see \cite{leach1981applications}).